-- The issued consents for May 2017 are down by 17%.
+- 83 The issued consents for May 2017 are down by 17%.
 However, this is in the lower level consent processing category.
 New houses and house alterations are up slightly.
 Heating units are back significantly on the same period as last year.
-The value of consented work is up by 38% which would reflect the complexity of work associated with processing the consents. - There is a spike in the average cost of a new home up by 65% to \$219,512 on the same period as last year.
-The average house area (m2) has increased 41% from 2016 to 223.66 m2. - June has shown an increase on the number of consents issued for the same period last year.
+The value of consented work is up by 38% which would reflect the complexity of work associated with processing the consents. - There is a spike in the average cost of a new home up by 65% to \$219,512 and the cost per square metre has also increased 41% to \$223.66 on the same period as last year.
+The department also completed 414 inspections which is also a noted increase. - June has shown an increase on the number of consents issued for the same period last year.
 There is a noted rise in the number of consents issued for new dwellings up from 8 to 16.
 This represented an additional two to three days of consent processing time.
-The team also carried out 300+ inspections for the month. - There were three cowsheds consented this month and none for the same period last year and farm buildings increased from 12 to 24 over the same period.
-The size and complexity of the houses issued this month appears to be predominantly simple in design and smaller in size, this type of dwelling is typically associated with a second home or a rental property more than a large retirement or dream home. - The consents issued this month will generate 414 inspections over the coming year if all work is completed in a 12 month period. - Overall, the 2016/2017 financial year has proven to be similar to last year in relation to the number of consents issued only down by 4% however the value of work has increased by 4%.
+The team also carried out 300+ inspections for the month. - The size and complexity of the houses issued this month appears to be predominantly simple in design and smaller in size, this type of dwelling is typically associated with a second home or a rental property more than a large retirement or dream home. - The consents issued this month will generate 414 inspections over the coming year if all work is completed in a 12 month period. - Overall, the 2016/2017 financial year has proven to be similar to last year in relation to the number of consents issued only down by 4% however the value of work has increased by 4%.
 This is a reflection on the greater complexity of work being consented.